 As always, only veterans with an other-than-dishonorable discharge (and their dependents) qualify for this burial benefit.
 There are also other restrictions against those found guilty of certain crimes.

 Arlington National Cemetery

 Arlington National Cemetery is run by the Department of the Army.
 As such, it has rules that are a bit different than National Veterans Cemeteries, which are run by the Department of Veterans Affairs.
-The cemetery is also running out of space for new burials.

 Therefore, burials and inurnments, the placing of cremated remains in a large wall, are limited to specific groups.
 Currently, burial at Arlington National Cemetery is open to: